An online learning approach to dynamic pricing and capacity sizing in service systems: Numerical Experiments

 \subsubsection{Online optimal pricing with a fixed service capacity}

 Motivated by revenue management problems in revenue generating service system, our first example focuses on the one-dimensional optimization of price $p$ with service rate $\mu = \mu_0$ held fixed.
 In this case we can simply omit the term $c_0 \mu^2$ in \eqref{eq:ObjectiveMM1}.
-Fixing the other model parameters as $a = 4.1, M_0 = 10$, $h_0 = 1$ and $\mu_0=10$, we first obtain the exact optimal price $p^*=3.531$ (top right panel of Figure \ref{fig:FixedMu}).
-According to Algorithm \ref{alg: direct} and Theorem \ref{thm: regret direct}, we set the step size $\eta_k=1/k$ and cycle length $D_k=10+10\log(k)$, with initial price $p_0=6.5$.
+Fixing the other model parameters as $a = 4.1, n = 10$, $h_0 = 1$ and $\mu_0=10$, we first obtain the exact optimal price $p^*=3.531$ (top right panel of Figure \ref{fig:FixedMu}).
+According to Algorithm \ref{alg: direct} and Theorem \ref{thm: regret direct}, we set the step size $\eta_k=1/k$ and cycle length $D_k=10+10\log(k)$.

 In Figure \ref{fig:FixedMu}, we give the sample paths of the gradient $H_k$ and price $p_k$ as functions of the number of cycles $k$, and the mean regret (estimated by averaging 500 independent sample paths) as a function of the cumulative number of service completions $M_L$.
-We observe that the pricing decision $p_k$ quickly converges to the optimal value $p^*$, and the regret grows as a logarithmic function of $M_L$.
+We observe that {although the objective function $f(\mu,p)$ is not convex in $p$}, the pricing decision $p_k$ quickly converges to the optimal value $p^*$, and the regret grows as a logarithmic function of $M_L$.
 In particular, a simple linear regression for the pair $\left(\sqrt{R(M_L)}, \log(M_L)\right)$ (bottom right panel) verifies our regret bound given in Theorem \ref{thm: regret direct}.